Big Brother 23 (American season)

 The season concluded on September 29, 2021, after 85 days of competition.
-Xavier Prather was crowned the winner defeating Derek Frazier, becoming the first black HouseGuest to win in the main edition of the show in the second unanimous jury vote in a row and the fourth unanimous jury vote in Big Brother US history (following Dan Gheesling of Big Brother 10, Tamar Braxton of Celebrity Big Brother 2 and Cody Calafiore of Big Brother 22).
-Tiffany Mitchell was voted as the season's America's Favorite HouseGuest.
+Xavier Prather was crowned the winner after defeating Derek Frazier in an 9–0 jury vote, becoming the first black HouseGuest to win in the main edition of the show.
+Prather became the third winner in mainline Big Brother US history to win by a unanimous jury vote (following Dan Gheesling of Big Brother 10 and Cody Calafiore of Big Brother 22).
+Tiffany Mitchell was voted as the season's America's Favorite HouseGuest by the public, winning the $50,000 prize that comes with the award.

 Format

 Big Brother depicts a group of contestants, known as HouseGuests, who live inside a custom-built house outfitted with cameras and microphones recording their every move 24 hours a day.
 The HouseGuests are sequestered in the Big Brother House with no contact with the outside world.
 During their stay, the HouseGuests share their thoughts on events and other HouseGuests inside the Diary Room.
 Each week, the HouseGuests compete in competitions in order to win power and safety inside the house.
 At the start of each week, the HouseGuests compete in the Head of Household (abbreviated "HOH") competition.
 The winner of the HoH competition is immune from eviction and must select two HouseGuests to be nominated for eviction.
 Six HouseGuests are then selected to compete in the Power of Veto (abbreviated "PoV") competition: the reigning HoH, the nominees, and three other HouseGuests selected by random draw.
 The winner of the PoV competition wins the right to either revoke the nomination of one of the nominated HouseGuests or leave them as is.
 If the veto winner uses this power, the HoH must immediately nominate another HouseGuest for eviction.
 The PoV winner is also immune from being named as the replacement nominee.
 On eviction night, all HouseGuests must vote to evict one of the nominees.
 The Head of Household and the nominees are not allowed to vote.
 This compulsory vote is conducted in the privacy of the Diary Room.
 In the event of a tie, the Head of Household casts the tie-breaking vote.
 The nominee with the most votes is evicted from the house.
 The last nine evicted HouseGuests comprise the Jury and are sequestered in a separate house following their eviction, and ultimately decide the winner of the season.
 The Jury is not allowed to watch the show except for competitions and ceremonies that include all of the remaining HouseGuests.
 They are not shown any Diary Room interviews or any footage that might include strategy or details regarding nominations.
 The viewing public is able to award an additional prize of $50,000 to their favorite HouseGuest of the season.
 All evicted HouseGuests are eligible to win this award except for those who either voluntarily leave or are forcibly removed for rule-breaking.